 - Helps cover some preventive services to help maintain a person’s health and to keep certain illnesses from getting worse.

-- Enrollment is your choice; you can sign up anytime during a 7 month period that begins 3 months before you turn 65.
+- Monthly premium starts at $104.90 per month in 2013.
+This amount will change annually.
+Enrollment is your choice; you can sign up anytime during a 7 month period that begins 3 months before you turn 65.

 Medicare Part D (Prescription Drug Coverage)

 - A way to get Medicare benefits through private companies approved by and under contract with Medicare.

 - Includes Part A, Part B, and usually other benefits Medicare doesn’t cover.
 Most plans also provide prescription drug coverage.

 - There is a monthly premium in addition to your Medicare Part B premium.
 The amount varies by Health Plan.